eonist/FileSugar/README.md

 ## Features

-- Open, save, delete, and create files
+- Open, save, delete, copy, move, and create files and directories
+- Stream reading and writing support for handling large files efficiently
+- Asynchronous file operations with `async`/`await`
+- File path utilities for normalizing and expanding paths
+- XML parsing capabilities on macOS
-- Simple API for working with files
+- Simple and consistent API for file system interactions

 ## Installation